 Last week, DiS was lucky enough to see a screening of one of the finest films we've seen since Fight Club, with some of the greatest dialogue since The West Wing and with a soundtrack as incredible as Lost Highway.
-Needless to say, the names Fincher, Sorkin and Reznor feature on all three projects of those projects, and the coming together of these gentlemen, to tell the story of the inception of Facebook, makes for not just incredible cinema about something which could easily be quite dull but also one of the most inspiring feasts of ideas, imagination and artistry these two eyes of mine have seen for quite sometime.
-Needless to say, the film is out in the UK on Friday and you really should go see it.
+Needless to say, the names Fincher, Sorkin and Reznor feature on all three of those projects, and the coming together of these gentlemen, to tell the story of the inception of Facebook, makes for not just incredible cinema about something which could easily be quite dull but one of the most inspiring feasts of ideas, imagination and artistry these two eyes of mine have seen for quite some time.

-DiS was stunned to find our request to chat with Trent Reznor, one of our all-time heroes, was accepted and got on the phone for a chat.
-Here's what he had to say, with an incredibly thoughtful tone and a surprisingly soft-spoken voice...
+DiS was stunned to find DiS' request to chat with Trent Reznor - one of my/our all-time heroes - was accepted.
+Here's what he had to say down the phone to me, with an incredibly thoughtful tone and his surprisingly soft-spoken voice...

 DiS: Congratulations on a great soundtrack, it must have been great to have been involved in such a brilliant film with such a fantastic triad of people...

 Trent: Yeah, it was and I really agree with the other people involved.
 It was a pleasure.

 DIS: Aaron Sorkin’s dialogue was great in The West Wing but this felt like he’d turned things up another notch.
 Did you get a sense of that when you first read the screenplay on the page?

 Trent: Absolutely!
 When David [Fincher] first got in touch with me about scoring a movie I was like ‘Yes!’ but then I asked ‘what was the movie’ and he said ‘about the founding of Facebook, and these are the scripts’.
 As soon as I started reading them I realised this was excellent.
 The question then was how to get all those words into a watchable and entertaining film, and I think he did a great job.